on-the-loose/on-the-loose.org/README.md

 # OTL Website

 Hello!
-This is the codebase for the new main website of On The Loose, the Claremont Colleges outdoors club.
+This is the codebase for the website of On The Loose, the Claremont Colleges outdoors club.

 # Project Structure